arnaudroger/blog/_posts/2017-06-14-CompactStrings.md

 The String related change comes from a long history of trying to optimize operation of String in the jvm.
 The last changes are more performance conscious and leverage the intrinsic, better jit.
-String concatenation also illustrate a new way of solving problem without being stuck in the intrinsic world, invoke dynamic allows to deliver perf improvement transparently without messing about with C2 code.
+String concatenation also illustrate a new way of solving problems without being stuck in the intrinsic world, invoke dynamic allows to deliver performance improvement transparently without messing about with C2 code.